sygmaprotocol/sygma-sdk/examples/evm-to-substrate-fungible-transfer/README.md

 - initializes the SDK and establishes a connection to the Ethereum provider.
 - retrieves the list of supported domains and resources from the SDK configuration.
 - Searches for the ERC20 token resource with the specified symbol
-- Searches for the Goerli and Rococo-Phala domains in the list of supported domains based on their chain IDs
+- Searches for the Sepolia and Rococo-Phala domains in the list of supported domains based on their chain IDs
 - Constructs a transfer object that defines the details of the ERC20 token transfer
 - Retrieves the fee required for the transfer from the SDK.
 - Builds the necessary approval transactions for the transfer and sends them using the Ethereum wallet.
 The approval transactions are required to authorize the transfer of ERC20 tokens.